grafbase/grafbase/examples/resolvers-mongodb/README.md

 # Grafbase ⨯ MongoDB

-This examples hows how to create a Grafbase resolver that can execute read and write operations with a MongoDB database &mdash; [Read the guide](https://grafbase.com/guides/working-with-graphql-mongodb-data-api-and-edge-resolvers)
+This example shows how to create a Grafbase resolver that can execute read and write operations with a MongoDB database &mdash; [Read the guide](https://grafbase.com/guides/working-with-graphql-mongodb-data-api-and-edge-resolvers)

 ## Getting Started